HughesSeanKyle/bookworks-react-vite-migration/features.md

 1.2 When adding firebase auth logic
 - implement isSubmitting from RHF.
 If isSubmitting true then loader in btn else none.
 Same goes for other forms
 - Show success error alerts.
 Show signup success on confirm signup Complete 20/02/
+- On Error then show signup error message 20/02
 - On success redirect to Signup confirm  20/02
-- On Error then show signup error message 20/02
-- Ensure that the confirm signup page can only be reached through Signup redirect flow
-- If code validated and returns true then set user email to verified in DB

-1.3 Consider what user attributes will be useful right from the start
-- Build alert component
-- Use onAuthStateChanged to check emailVerified prop.
-If false, show alert and ask to resend email?
-Block certain features of app if not verified. e.g no uploads...
-- Implement resend verification email functionality.

 NOTES RE SIGNUP
 - Firebase already hashes the password upon Signup.
 So no need for brypt and no need to store hashed password in DB 17/02

 2. Logic for confirm sign up
-This route can only be accessed via Signup as step 1 of the flow
+- Ensure that the confirm signup page can only be reached through Signup redirect flow Complete 20/02
-- Return to this logic later when sendGrid or mailing service set up.
+- If code validated and returns true then set user email to verified in DB.
+Create logic that will await verifiyEmailCode resp and if true then verify email and false show error.
+- If success on validation and email verifified then redirect to Signin and show email verification success.
+- Be sure to set setSignupSuccess && setSignupSuccessFeedback back to null in code confirm logic

 3. Logic for signin
 4. Logic for signout